Two More Bottles of Wine

-"Two More Bottles of Wine" is a song written by Delbert McClinton and recorded by American country music artist Emmylou Harris.
+"Two More Bottles of Wine" is a song written and recorded by Delbert McClinton for his 1975 album Victim of Life's Circumstances.
+In 1978, it was covered by American country music artist Emmylou Harris.
 It was released in April 1978 as the first single from the album Quarter Moon in a Ten Cent Town.
 "Two More Bottles of Wine" topped the U.S. country singles chart that June.
+Terri Clark covered the song for her 2012 album Classic.
 A live version by Sheryl Crow and Vince Gill appears on the 2016 CD The Life & Songs of Emmylou Harris: An All-Star Concert Celebration.

 Content

 In the song, the narrator moves with his/her lover to Los Angeles, 1,600 miles away from their home, in search of success, but the lover abruptly leaves.
 The narrator is then left to fend for him/herself, eventually working in a menial job "sweeping out a warehouse in West L.A." but eventually concludes it is all right because he/she still has "two more bottles of wine".